-2.1.
 The engagement strategy

-In order to structure the engagement with stakeholders, the group has put in place an integrated approach to the management of environmental and societal issues for a site, an activity or a project, framed by an adapted dialogue with stakeholders.
+In order to structure its engagement with stakeholders, the Group has set up an integrated approach to the management of environmental and societal issues for a site, an activity or a project, framed by an appropriate dialogue with stakeholders.

-The approach thus makes it possible to:
+The approach allows to:

-- develop and secure the Group's activities by adapting them as well as possible to the demands and expectations of the stakeholders and the territories;

-- avoid any loss of value generated by a bad relationship by gaining support for the Group's activities from the various players in its ecosystem; - Build bridges with the territories and foster relations with the civil society.
+- Develop and secure the Group's activities by adapting them at best to the demands and expectations of the stakeholders and territories; - Avoid any loss of value generated by a potential bad relationship by gaining support for the Group's activities from the various players in its ecosystem; - Build bridges with the territories and foster relations with the organised civil society.

-It aims to ensure a better knowledge of the demands and expectations of stakeholders and a better understanding and ownership of the Group's activities by its stakeholders

-The Group has set itself the objective of having 100% of the Group's industrial activities, projects and decommissioning sites with a societal plan by 2030.
+It aims to ensure a better knowledge of the demands and expectations of stakeholders and a better understanding and ownership of the Group's activities by its stakeholders.
+The Group has set itself the objective of having 100% of its industrial activities, projects and dismantling sites with a societal plan by 2030.

-The achievement of this objective by 2030 is gradual and punctuated by milestones that make it possible to evaluate and anticipate the relevance of the development and the means implemented.
-This objective is monitored by the Group Executive Committee.
+The achievement of this goal by 2030 is gradual and punctuated by milestones that allow to evaluate and anticipate the relevance of the evolution and the means implemented.
+This objective is monitored by the Group's Executive Committee.

-2.2.
 The means used

-2.2.1.
 Support for the Group's policy through structuring partnerships